l3das/L3DAS21/README.md

 ## Installation
 Our code is based on Python 3.5.

-To install all dependencies run:
+To install all Python dependencies run:
 ```bash
 pip install -r requirements.txt
 ```
 ## Dataset Download
 The script **download_dataset.py** is aimed at the dataset download.

-Options:
-* --task: which task's dataset will be downloaded, can be 'Task1' or 'Task2'.
-* --set_type: which set to download.
-Can be 'train100', 'train360' or dev for task 1 and 'train' or 'dev' for task 2.
-* --output_path: where to put and extract the downloaded data

 To download all dataset folders run:
 ```bash